-One can’t expect to grab opportunities linearly and have an exponential growth.
+One can’t expect to grab opportunities linearly and have exponential growth.

-I know it is very tough to say NO and though I have learned the hard way of saying it definitely needs learning as early as possible.
+I know it is very tough to say NO, and though I have learned the hard way of saying, it needs learning as early as possible.

 A failure or at least a few setbacks in the first few months of being a freelancer is the key to bigger success in the future.
 It helps overall development as a freelancer.

 You will know what works and what doesn’t.
 Who are with you and who isn’t.

 Be prepared for failure, and don’t be too much bothered about it.
 Give your best shot, and either it will work, or it will be a learning experience.

 Early failure is the key to long-term success, and if you aren’t failing early, chances are you will have failures at a later stage when stakes are high.

 Moreover, time will change.
 Good times will be followed by bad times and vice versa.

 At times one will make a lot more money.
 Then there will be a time when you will make less than you expect.
 At one point you will have more clients than you can handle and then there will be a time when you are looking for new clients.

 The life of a freelancer has ups and downs.
 When chips are down, one should be willing to put in extra effort and use the time to develop new skills that can help grow in the future.